eerolat/home-automation-data-logger/README.md

 # Home Automation Data Logger

-This application collects home automation IoT data, and publishes it on a WWW/ file server.
+This application collects home automation IoT data, and publishes it on a web / file server.

 ## Architecture